 Are there times when a person may need less water?
 Absolutely!
 People with some health conditions, such as congestive heart failure or chronic kidney disease, may have different water intake needs.
 If you have a condition that affects fluid processing in your body, check with your healthcare provider for a personal recommendation.

 Hope you enjoyed these tips!
 Please note, these tips are for general information only, and do not constitute personalized medical advice.
-If you would like personalized recommendations for hydration, diet, lifestyle and exercise, or assistance in making these changes, please make an appointment for a 15 minute meet and greet and let’s get you on your way to wellness!
+If you would like to learn more about how we might work together to improve your health and well being, make an appointment for a 15 minute meet and greet and let’s get you on your way to wellness!

 Dr. Tremblay graduated from high school with an associate’s degree in horticulture and worked as a gardener for 10 years before returning to higher education and the healer’s path.
 Dr. Tremblay studied native plant ecology and ethnomedicine at The Evergreen State College, and earned her doctorate degree in Naturopathic Medicine at Bastyr University.
 Read more >>